Neethu9074/carbon/containers/README.md

 Will produce:

     REPOSITORY                                                                   TAG           IMAGE ID       CREATED             SIZE
-    containers.instana.io/instana/develop/product/ui-client                      3.199.231-0   99b577f554e4   About an hour ago   464MB
+    containers.instana.io/instana/develop/product/ui-client                      3.198.10-0    99b577f554e4   About an hour ago   464MB

 ### Publishing On CI

-By default, images using the `local` `VERSION` tag will _not_ be published to the remote registry at `containers.instana.io`.
+By default, images using the `*local*` version tag will _not_ be published to the remote registry at `containers.instana.io`.
 Furthermore, you need to have the proper credentials to be able to push to `containers.instana.io` and that responsibility should be left to the CI server.